cpebit/rkdeveloptool-bin/README.md

 - Run ./flash_mac.sh and follow the instructions.

 ## Linux (tested on Ubuntu 20.04)
-- libusb and lsusb should already be installed, if not install them :)
+- libusb and lsusb should already be installed, if not, install them :)
 - Run ./flash_linux.sh and follow the instructions

 ## Windows